Virginia LLC Taxes: Requirements & Info

 This isn’t technically an annual report like some states require, but rather a registration fee that keeps your LLC active.
 The Virginia State Corporation Commission will send you a notice before the due date, but you’re responsible for payment regardless of whether you receive the notice.

-Late Payment Penalty: Virginia charges a $100 penalty for late annual registration payments, doubling your cost if you miss the deadline.
+Late Payment Penalty: Virginia charges a $25 SCC penalty for late annual registration payments.
+If the $50 annual registration fee remains unpaid by the last day of the third month after the due date, the LLC can be automatically canceled by the SCC.
+Late annual registration payments, doubling your cost if you miss the deadline.

 Tax Return Deadlines